vabal/vabal/README.md

 but it is not guaranteed that the build will be successful.
 (Generally one should always write correct constraints)

-- if you want to specify some flags to be used when configuring a package, right now you should repeat them twice, once to pass them to cabal and once for vabal: `cabal new-configure -fmyflag -w $(vabal --flags="myflag")`.
+- if you want to specify some flags to be used when configuring a package, right now you should repeat them twice, once to pass them to cabal and once for vabal: `cabal new-configure -fmyflag -w "$(vabal --flags='myflag')"`.
 The same thing goes for the `--cabal-file` flag.